NixOS/nix/doc/manual/src/language/operators.md

 Update [attribute set] *attrset1* with names and values from *attrset2*.

-The returned attribute set will have of all the attributes in *e1* and *e2*.
+The returned attribute set will have of all the attributes in *attrset1* and *attrset2*.
-If an attribute name is present in both, the attribute value from the former is taken.
+If an attribute name is present in both, the attribute value from the latter is taken.

 [Update]: #update